robiningelbrecht/statistics-for-strava/docs/getting-started/installation.md

     To run this application, you'll need <a href="https://docs.docker.com/engine/install/">Docker</a> with <a href="https://docs.docker.com/compose/install/">docker-compose</a>.
 </div>

-Start off by showing some ❤️ and give this repo a star.
+Start off by showing some :heart: and give this repo a star.
 Then from your command line:

 ```bash
 # Create a new directory